Reemaalkhelaiwi/wids-wildfire-prediction/README.md

 ### Model Comparison
 - Gradient Boosting and Random Forest models achieved better performance
 - CoxPH served as a simpler baseline model

+Note: Dataset is from WiDS Datathon and used for academic purposes.